Ba'ath Party (Syrian-dominated faction): Iraq

 The party labelled the Saddam government as "fascist".
 When the Iran–Iraq War broke out in 1980, the party took part in the formation of the Iraqi Patriotic and Democratic Front, together with the Iraqi Communist Party, the Patriotic Union of Kurdistan and the Kurdish Socialist Party.
 The front vowed to overthrow Saddam.
 (Syria supported Iran in the Iraq-Iran War.)

 In the 1980s, the party began cooperating with the Islamic Supreme Council of Iraq.
 The party organized the first general conference of Iraqi opposition groups in Damascus in 1989.
 It also participated in a conference of Iraqi opposition groups in Beirut in 1991.
 In 1999, Radhi was staying in the United Kingdom.
 The party was one of three main groups (along with the Iraqi Communist Party and the Islamic Dawa Party) which formed the Coalition of Iraqi National Forces.
 The Coalition was opposed to Saddam Hussein as well as United States military intervention.
 During the run-up to the 2003 invasion of Iraq, the party publicly denounced U.S. involvement in the organization of Iraqi dissidents in exile.

 After the fall of Saddam's administration, confusion arose as to whether the de-Ba'athification law also applied to the party.
 In 2008, Radhi requested that the party be allowed to function inside Iraq and join the process of reconciliation.
 In response, the Iraqi government declared that they viewed Qotr al-Iraq as distinct from Saddam's Ba'ath because Qotr al-Iraq had participated in the opposition conferences during the Saddam years.
 As of 2009, the Iraqi regional organization is still based in Syria.

 In 2018 Radhi, based in London, visited Baghdad and met President Fuad Masum during reconciliation talks.

 Jordan

 The Arab Ba'ath Progressive Party was legally registered for the first time in 1993.
-The branch is small, and has, according to a WikiLeaks document, a "minuscule number of adherents".
+The branch is small, and has, according to a leaked diplomatic cable, a "minuscule number of adherents".
 Despite its small size, the branch is able through its leader, Fuad Dabbour, to get a decent footprint in Jordanian media.
 Dabbour's fiery statements on foreign policy are frequently quoted by the press.
 The party is less known than its pro-Iraqi counterpart, the Arab Socialist Ba'ath Party.
 It is the party branch of the Syrian-dominated Ba'ath Party in Jordan.
 Fuad Dabbour is the branch's Regional Secretary.
 It is believed that the party has fewer than 200 members.